Editor’s Note: We have produced a brand new video to accompany this content.

 Interviews — from designing questions to building the skills you need to be an excellent interviewer — are a monster of a topic that we’ll cover in future posts.
 To get you started, though, revisit this question: How will I know the candidate has the skills, talents, and behaviors to succeed?
 Your answer to this will guide the interview questions you ask.

-After your interviews, the last steps in the hiring process are to Verify what you’ve learned about the qualified candidate by conducting reference checks and making an Offer.
+After your interviews, the last of the hiring process steps are to verify what you’ve learned about the qualified candidate by conducting reference checks and making an offer.

-Don’t skip this verification step.
 Reference checks should validate what you’ve learned, giving you the confidence that you’re making the right decision.
 They can also give you insight on how to effectively manage this person.
-You might include background checks at this point as well.

 A little more guidance for building your hiring process: